Adamkiewicz reaction

 The Adamkiewicz reaction is part of a biochemical test used to detect the presence of the amino acid tryptophan in proteins.
 When concentrated sulfuric acid is combined with a solution of protein and glyoxylic acid, a red/purple colour is produced.
 It was named after its discoverer, Albert Wojciech Adamkiewicz.
-Pure sulphuric acid and a minimal amount of pure formaldehyde, along with an oxidizing agent introduced into the sulphuric acid, allow the reaction to proceed.
+Pure sulfuric acid and a minimal amount of pure formaldehyde, along with an oxidizing agent introduced into the sulfuric acid, allow the reaction to proceed.
+Later studies clarified the reaction's dependence on glyoxylic acid and its specific interaction with the amino acid tryptophan.
+These findings also shed light on the underlying chemical mechanism.